gjcooper/VAULT/08_resources/NCI.md

 ## Installing devtools, Rcpp and other packages that need compilation

 On NCI R has been built with the intel compiler, and there are multiple options here.
-One option I have found that works, without thrpwing up a lot of warning messages is to use the LLVM Intel compiler, by running (or equivalent latest version)
+One option I have found that works, without throwing up a lot of warning messages is to use the LLVM Intel compiler, by running (or equivalent latest version)

 ```sh
 module load intel-compiler-llvm/2022.0.0